 When I was twelve years old I wrote in my diary that I would be a “writter” when I grew up.
-(I’m living proof that anyone can learn to spell.)
 A native Michigander, I grew up in a small town in forest and lake country.
 Wanderlust hit early.
 I couldn’t wait to grow up and have exciting adventures like the characters in my favorite books.

 My college sweetheart and I married, and had some fun adventures of our own.
 But a happy ending was not written for us; he died of cancer and I was widowed at age twenty-eight.
-Hopes for a future with my loved one were dashed, so I took a long journey to seek insight into what to do with my unexpected, new life.
+Hopes for a future with my loved one were dashed, so I took a long journey to seek insight into what to do with my new, uninvited life.
 Inspiration struck as I climbed the Great Pyramid in Egypt on a dazzling moonlit night.
-At that moment, I decided I was going to provide seminars to help people in transition, people like me.
+At that moment, I decided I was going to provide seminars and write books to help people in transition, people like me.

 I feel fortunate to have come to know so many people from around the globe.
 I’ve learned much more from them than they could possibly have learned from me.
 I take their down-to-earth lessons and combine them with my most up-to-date inspirations to craft stories that are compelling, provocative, and just plain fun.